What is cloud seeding

 Cloud seeding is a technique that increases rainfall in a target area.
 Hydro Tasmania has been involved in both experimental and operational cloud seeding over Tasmania and mainland Australia since 1964.
 In this time we have developed a great deal of knowledge and expertise in the area.

 Our cloud seeding operations are conducted from 1 May to 31 October when conditions are suitable.
 Find out what we describe as ‘suitable conditions’ and more useful information about cloud seeding in our frequently asked questions (PDF 700KB).

-Tasmania is facing unprecedented dry conditions.
+Tasmania was facing unprecedented dry conditions at the beginning of 2016.
 This is why this year's cloud seeding season began one month early on 1 April.
 Cloud seeding in the right conditions can increase the amount of rain that falls over targeted catchments.
 Cloud seeding only occurs when the Bureau of Meteorology forecasts rain, and even then only if conditions are favourable for cloud seeding to be successful.